Colón Province: Administrative divisions

 Since the creation of Omar Torrijos Herrera District in 2018, Colón Province is divided into six districts (distritos) which are subdivided into 42 corregimientos.

-1 - These corregimientos make up Colón City.
+1 – These corregimientos make up Colón City.

+Limon Bay

+Bahía Limón (Limón Bay; 9°20′N 79°56′W) is a natural harbor in the province located at the north end of the Panama Canal, west of the cities of Cristóbal and Colón.
+Ships waiting to enter the canal stay here, protected from storms by breakwaters.